 Chadwell Primary School is Proud to be a Stonewall School Champion!

-For the last two years, Chadwell has worked closely with the LGBT (lesbian, gay, transgender, bisexual) charity, Stonewall, on their primary school programme.
+Chadwell works closely with the LGBT (Lesbian, Gay, Bisexual,Transgender) charity, Stonewall, on their primary school programme.
 We have taken part in lots of fun activities and whole school projects which cover the following topics:

 We tackle homophobic language and other prejudice based language Children are taught what the words lesbian, gay, bisexual, and transgender mean, and how they should be used in the correct context.
 This is done in an age-appropriate way through story books, such as ‘The Sissy Duckling’ and ‘And Tango Makes Three’, and through discussion with the older pupils.
 Unfortunately words such as ‘gay’ are commonly used by children in a derogatory way, especially in the playground, and as a school, it is our duty to tackle all forms of bullying against all groups of people so as to promote tolerance and respect.